We apologize, Above and Beyond is currently

 not open to the public at this time.

 The National Veterans Art Museum is vigorously engaged in securing a permanent home for its signature piece, Above and Beyond.
 Stay tuned for updates.

 On Memorial Day 2001, the museum added a stirring and spectacular new exhibit to its already highly praised fine art collection.
-The work of art, an immense 10 x 40 foot sculpture entitled Above and Beyond, is comprised of imprinted dog tags, one for each of the more than 58,000 service men and women who died in the Vietnam War.
+The work of art, an immense 10 x 40 foot sculpture entitled Above and Beyond.
+Above and Beyond is comprised of more than 58,000 imprinted dog tags, one for each of the service men and women who died in the Vietnam War, including one black dog tag that honors all the service members that have died from various causes after they left Vietnam.
 Above and Beyond is the first new permanent Vietnam War memorial, other than The Wall in Washington, D.C., to list all those killed in action.
 Above and Beyond at the National Veterans Art Museum is a singular honor for Chicago.
 It was even the subject of a question on the TV show, Jeopardy, on Jan.
 10, 2011.

 When visitors first entered the museum’s original location on South Indiana Avenue, they heard a sound like wind chimes coming from above them and their attention was drawn upward 24 feet to the ceiling of the two-story high atrium.
 They saw there above them, tens of thousands of metal dog tags, spaced evenly one inch apart, suspended from fine lines that allowed them to move like a living thing with the shifts in air currents.

 Photo courtesy of Jeanine Hill-Soldner

 Q. Are these the genuine issued tags from returning heroes, or were these stamped anew for the display from records of the war’s casualties?